pgexporter/pgexporter/doc/manual/user-01-quickstart.md

   -?, --help               Display help

 Commands:
-  is-alive                 Is pgexporter alive stop                     Stop pgexporter status                   Status of pgexporter details                  Detailed status of pgexporter reload                   Reload the configuration reset                    Reset the Prometheus statistics
+  ping                     Check if pgexporter is alive shutdown                 Shutdown pgexporter status [details]         Status of pgexporter, with optional details conf <action>            Manage the configuration, with one of subcommands:
+                           - 'reload' to reload the configuration clear <what>             Clear data, with:
+                           - 'prometheus' to reset the Prometheus statistics
 ```

-To stop pgexporter you would use
+To shutdown pgexporter you would use

 ```
-pgexporter-cli -c pgexporter.conf stop
+pgexporter-cli -c pgexporter.conf shutdown
 ```

 Check the outcome of the operations by verifying the exit code, like